Providing Quality Service to Customers

 Contact Center Functions

-The Contact Center has been a key channel for transactions, supporting the company's business model whose cornerstones are Daiwa Consulting and Daiwa Direct transaction courses.
+The Contact Center, which was opened in July 2000, has been a key channel for transactions, supporting the company's business model whose cornerstones are Daiwa Consulting and Daiwa Direct transaction courses.
 The center now handles calls coming in to sales branches and some dialing support work, thereby acting as Daiwa Securities' comprehensive remote contact center for customers.

-In addition, since 2020, we have also been expanding the functional aspects, including taking over some of the customer support operations of our sales branches.
+In addition, we started to handle incoming calls to sales branches in 2014 and, since 2020, we have also been expanding the functional aspects, including taking over some of the customer support operations of our sales branches.

 By further expanding our customer response capability, we aim to enhance our support functions for sales branches going forward to increase customer convenience.